AlexanderBrockmann/SpringBoot-Keycloak/HowTo.md

 ---

 Now you're in the Master realm.
 You can now create a new realm.
 Simply hover over Master and a button "Add Realm" should appear.
-Name your new __realm__ "demo" (or whatever fits your usecase).
+Name your new __realm__ "demo".
 In this showcase you already added the realm demo to your application properties.

 Afterwards you have to create a __client__ for your application.
 The sidebar has the button "Clients", simply click on "Clients" and then "Create".
-Choose whatever name suits your application.
-For this showcase i chose "keycloakdemo".
+For this showcase we choose "keycloakdemo".

+---

+Bevore we create a new user, we have to set a default role for new users.

 ---